Collecting Social Photography

 The advantage of working in a Nordic setting, in this project, will enable valuable comparison of user relations, culture of sharing, trust in the institutions and existing methods of collecting and caring for digitally born photographs.

-Kajsa Hartig, The Nordic Museum (Sweden), project manager, @kajsahartig
+Kajsa Hartig, The Nordic Museum (Sweden)/Head of collections, Västernorlanns Museum, project manager of the Collecting Social Museum project, @kajsahartig

 Elisabeth Boogh, Stockholm County Museum (Sweden)